ja72/FortranConsoleSpline/README.md

 where `xi` and `yi` are arrays

-Additionaly, you can interpolate the slope and the second derivative using the `slope(x)` and `slope2(x)` functions.
+Additionally, you can interpolate the slope and the second derivative using the `slope(x)` and `slope2(x)` functions.
 For example

 ```fortran